NextCenturyCorporation/mcs-pipeline/CREATE_NEW_EC2_INSTANCE_README.md

 1. Open the EC2 dashboard: https://console.aws.amazon.com/ec2
 2. Click on "Instances"
 3. Click on "Launch instances"
-4. Under "Choose AMI", select "Ubuntu Server 20.04"
+4. Under "Choose AMI", select "Ubuntu Server 20.04" *(You can also try one of the Deep Learning AMIs, but this documentation is not tailored to them.)*
 5. Under "Choose Instance Type", select p2.xlarge
 6. Click "Next", click "Next"
 7. Under "Add Storage", increase size (I used 32 GB)